Thomas Blamey: Middle East

 The political fallout from the disastrous Battle of Greece led to Blamey's appointment as Deputy Commander in Chief Middle East Command in April 1941.
 However, to ensure that the command would not pass to Blamey in the event of something happening to Wavell, the British government promoted Sir Henry Maitland Wilson to general in June.
 Soon afterwards, Wavell was replaced by General Sir Claude Auchinleck.
 Blamey was subsequently promoted to the same rank on 24 September 1941, becoming only the fourth Australian to reach this rank, after Monash, Chauvel and White.
 During the Syrian campaign against the Vichy French, Blamey took decisive action to resolve the command difficulties caused by Wilson's attempt to direct the fighting from the King David Hotel in Jerusalem by interposing Lavarack's I Corps headquarters.

 During Blamey's absence in Greece, AIF units had become widely scattered, with forces being deployed to Cyprus, and the 9th Division and the 18th Infantry Brigade coming under siege in Tobruk.
 Blamey would spend the rest of the year attempting to reassemble his forces.
 This led to a clash with Auchinleck over the relief of Tobruk, where Blamey accepted Burston's advice that the Australian troops there should be relieved on medical grounds.
 Menzies, and later his successors, Arthur Fadden and John Curtin, backed Blamey, and Auchinleck and Churchill were forced to give way, resulting in the relief of most of the Australian troops by the British 70th Division.
 For his campaigns in the Middle East, Blamey was created a Knight Commander of the Order of the Bath on 1 January 1942.
 He was Mentioned in Despatches for the eighth time, and was awarded the Greek War Cross, First Class.

+In a long confidential interview with official Australian war correspondent Kenneth Slessor, later published in the 1980s, Blamey stated that the Greek strategic set up was impossible from the start, and was told that if the 6th Division landing didn't come to the aid of Greece, the Lend and Lease Act in the United States would not be passed.